stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 In other words, cosine similarity is the duct tape of vector comparisons.
 Sure, it sticks everything together — images, text, audio, code — but like real duct tape, it's a quick fix that often masks deeper problems rather than solving them.
 And just as you wouldn't use duct tape to permanently repair a water pipe, you shouldn't blindly trust cosine similarity for all your vector comparison needs.

 Like a Greek tragedy, this blessing comes with a curse: when it works, it feels like effortless magic.
-But when it fails, we are clueless, and and we often run into importu fixes, each one bringing issues on its own.
+But when it fails, we are clueless, and we often run into impromptu fixes, each one bringing issues on its own.

 ## Relation to correlation

-[Pearson corelation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) can be seen as a sequence of three operations:
+[Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) can be seen as a sequence of three operations:

 - Subtracting means to center the data.
 - Normalizing vectors to unit length.